By Florida Verve Staff

 One of Florida’s first tourism hot spots, northern visitors (they were not called tourists at the time) flocked to Green Cove Springs during the 1880s.
 Because of its warm mineral spring and fine hotels, the city was referred to as “The Saratoga of the South.”

 Formerly known as Alligator, the city changed its name to Lake City in 1859.
 Why?
-The story goes that the mayor’s wife had a robust aversion to the reptile name.
+The story goes that the mayor’s wife had a robust aversion to living in a place named in honor of Florida’s largest reptile.
 During the late 1800s and early 1900s, Florida’s gateway city became an important railroad hub.

 Longwood, now part of Seminole County, was founded by a Bostonian named E.W.
 Henck in the late 1870s.
-Henck, like a lot of city founders, was an entrepreneur — dabbling in real estate, hotels, and railroads.
+Henck, like a lot of city founders, was an entrepreneur who dabbled in real estate, railroads, and hotels.